You finished the work. The client's happy. Now you need to get paid.

 How to Get Paid Faster

 Creating an invoice is step one.
-Getting paid is the goal.
-A few practices that help:
+Getting paid is the whole point.
+A few things that speed that up:

 Invoice Immediately